-- 1. ☐ The PII in the system is not maintained in a system of records.
-Therefore, the Privacy requirements do not apply. - 2.

-The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement. - 3.
-A The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (reference the PII Holdings Survey) were relevant and necessary to meet the system's or project's mission requirements.
+1. ☐ The PII in the system is not maintained in a system of records.
+Therefore, the Privacy requirements do not apply.
+2. $\Box$ The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement.
+3. ☑ The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (reference the PII Holdings Survey) were relevant and necessary to meet the system's or project's mission requirements.
 In conducting the current "relevance and necessity" analysis that is documented in this PCLIA, the system owners reevaluated the necessity and relevance of all PII and determined that the data elements currently maintained are still relevant and necessary.
 Every time this PCLIA is updated, this ongoing assessment will be revisited.
 If it is determined at any time that certain PII is no longer relevant or necessary, the system owner will cease using the PII and update this PCLIA to discuss how the data element was removed from the system and is no longer used or collected.

-4. $\square$ With respect to PII currently maintained in the system or by the project, the PII ( $\square$ is $\square$ is not) limited to only that which is relevant and necessary to meet the system or project mission requirements.
+4. $\boxtimes$ With respect to PII currently maintained in the system or by the project, the PII ( $\boxtimes$ is $\square$ is not) limited to only that which is relevant and necessary to meet the system or project mission requirements.
 During the PCLIA process, the system always undergoes a review to ensure the continuing relevance and necessity of the PII in the system.
-5. $\square$ With respect to PII maintained in the system or by the project, there ( $\square$ is $\square$ is not) a process in place to continuously reevaluate and ensure that the PII remains relevant and necessary.
-Section 3.2 Sources from which PII is obtained g on the context in which the data was collected and used (i.e., why it is collected and how it is used), LL sources from which PII is collected/received and stored in the system or used in the project.
-1. Members of the Public □ Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
+5. $\boxtimes$ With respect to PII maintained in the system or by the project, there ( $\boxtimes$ is $\square$ is not) a process in place to continuously reevaluate and ensure that the PII remains relevant and necessary.
+4:0 n 2.1 Cannage from which DII is obtained

+Section 3.2 Sources from which PII is obtained

+Focusing on the context in which the data was collected and used (i.e., why it is collected and how it is used), check ALL sources from which PII is collected/received and stored in the system or used in the project.

+1. Members of the Public

+- Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
 All of the following are members of the public.
-Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information): a.
-Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project). b. ⊠ Retired federal employees. c. ⊠ Former Fiscal Service employees. d. □ Federal contractors, grantees, interns, detailees etc. e. □ Federal job applicants. f. □ Other: [Explain here].
-2. Current Federal Employees, Interns, and Detailees □ Current Federal employees providing information in their capacity as federal employees (for example, PII collected using OPM, Treasury, or Fiscal Service forms related to employment with the federal government) a) □ Interns. b) □ Detailees. c) 3.
-Treasury Bureaus (including Departmental Offices) ☐ Other Treasury Bureaus.
-4. Other Federal Agencies ☐ Other federal agencies.
-5. State and Local Agencies ☐ State and local agencies.
+Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information): - a.
+Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project).

+- b. $\boxtimes$ Retired federal employees. - c.

+Former Fiscal Service employees. - d.

+| Federal contractors, grantees, interns, detailees etc. - e.

+| Federal job applicants. - f. $\square$ Other: Invitational travelers Could be anyone from the above source list or any other source lists.

+2. Current Federal Employees, Interns, and Detailees

+- ⊠ Current Federal employees providing information in their capacity as federal employees (for example, PII collected using OPM, Treasury, or Fiscal Service forms related to employment with the federal government) - a)  Interns. - b)  Detailees. - c) \( \text{Other employment-related positions.} \)

+3. Treasury Bureaus (including Departmental Offices)

+☑ Other Treasury Bureaus.

+4. Other Federal Agencies

+$\boxtimes$ Other federal agencies.

+5. State and Local Agencies

+☐ State and local agencies.

 6. Private Sector

-$\boxtimes$ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).
+Private sector organizations (for example, banks and d financial organizations, data brokers of or other commo ercial sources ) .